tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died.md

 I roared.
 A raw, primal sound that tore from the depths of my throat, shattering the silence of the concrete basement.
 I didn't beg.
 I didn't call him Uncle.
 I fought back.
 I dug my fingernails deep into his face, ripping skin, gouging toward his eyes.

 He shrieked, backing away, clutching his bleeding cheek in disbelief.
-"You bitch…"
+"You bitch…" He slapped me hard and held my neck in a tight chokehold.
+He was old but strong for his age.

-But as my blood boiled with defiance, something else answered the call.
+As my blood boiled with defiance, and I thrashed about kicking him with whatever strength I had left in me, something else answered the call.

 The air in the car began to vibrate, and the temperature dropped visibly.
 Our breath bloomed into white plumes.
 The rain outside seemed to halt, suspended in mid-air.
 From the shadows of the backseat floorboard, the darkness began to thicken, rising like black smoke.

 I felt… not scared.
-No longer bound by rules, I felt a terrifying density filling my chest.
+No longer out of breath...no longer bound by rules, I felt a terrifying density filling my chest.

 Unlike what we had been taught, there was never any phantom demon coming to claim us.
 The real Entity wasn't born of the dark; it was born of us.
 It was the suppressed, choked-back rage of the many girls who had been violated and died in rooms just like this, waiting for a savior that never came.
 It had been fed by centuries of our silent compliance, and now, it was awakened by my rebellion.